About the Geshema Degree and the Geshema Exams

 The degree was only formally opened to women in 2012.
 The Geshema degree is the same as a Geshe degree but is called a Geshema degree because it is awarded to women.

 44 nuns hold the Geshema degree as of November 2019.
+The 2020 Geshema exams had to be cancelled due to the coronavirus pandemic.

 Now Tibetan Buddhist nuns are making history.
 Following further study and exams in Buddhist Tantric Studies, the Geshemas are becoming fully qualified as teachers.
 In 2019, two of the Geshemas who graduated in 2016 were hired as teachers at Dolma Ling Nunnery and Institute.